 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen fittings are generally in adequate condition for their age and type however showing some signs of wear and tear.
+The kitchen units are of a modern type and appeared in good condition for their age and purpose.